-When you or someone you care about is going through a hard time or are experiencing mental health challenges, finding the right support and information can make a huge difference.
+When you or someone you care about is going through a hard time or experiencing mental health challenges, finding the right support and information can make a huge difference.
 Knowing where to seek help is a key step towards recovery.

-What's mental health?
+What is mental health?

 Our mental health affects how we feel, think, behave, and relate to others.
 Over our lifetime, our mental health can change as we experience different events or situations.
 It could be a change in a relationship, employment, or living situation, or something deeper like a spiritual or cultural connection that causes you to feel differently.